 "The US Food and Drug Administration (FDA) has approved diclofenac sodium injection (Dyloject, Hospira Inc), a proprietary nonsteroidal anti-inflammatory drug (NSAID) for the treatment of mild to moderate pain, and for the management of mod"...

 Medical Editor: John P. Cunha, DO, FACOEP

-Marcaine (bupivacaine hydrochloride) Injection is used as a local (in one area) anesthetic for a spinal block.
-It is an anesthetic (numbing medicine).
-This medication is available in generic form.
-Common side effects include nausea, vomiting, headache, back pain, dizziness, or problems with sexual function.
+Marcaine (bupivacaine hydrochloride) Injection is an anesthetic (numbing medicine) used as a local (in one area) anesthetic for a spinal block.
+Marcaine is available in generic form.
+Common side effects of Marcaine include nausea, vomiting, chills or shivering, headache, back pain, dizziness, or problems with sexual function.

 The dose of Marcaine varies with the anesthetic procedure, the area to be anesthetized, the vascularity of the tissues, the number of segments to be blocked, the depth of anesthesia and degree of muscle relaxation required, the duration of anesthesia desired, individual tolerance, and the physical condition of the patient.
 The smallest dose and concentration required to produce the desired result should be administered.
 Marcaine may interact with blood thinners, ergot medicines, MAO inhibitors, or antidepressants.
 Tell your doctor all medications you use.
 During pregnancy, Marcaine should be used only if prescribed.
 This medication may be harmful to a fetus.
 This medication can pass into breast milk and may harm a nursing baby.
 Consult your doctor before breast-feeding.